MitchellSingleton/docker-airconnect/README.md

 `docker run -d --net=host -e VERSION_VAR=1.6.1 mitchellsingleton/docker-airconnect`

-Environment variables that can be used when you run the container:
+Environment variables that can be set when the container is ran:
 * `AIRCAST_VAR` - This variable allows passing command line parameters to the aircast executable or using the special case of 'kill' to disable the aircast service.
   Note: do not add -z or -Z to deamonize or the s6 overlay will think the service died and will start it again.
 * `AIRUPNP_VAR` - This variable allows passing command line parameters to the airupnp executable or using the special case of 'kill' to disable the airupnp service.